 Brian K. Pennington

-Chair, Division of Humanitites; Professor of Religion
+Chair, Division of Humanities; Professor of Religion

 Maryville College